Women's Health: Separating Fact From Fiction

-Fact: On average, women live for 81.2 years compared with 76.3 years for men, according to 2015 figures released by the CDC.
+Fact.
+On average, women live for 81.1 years compared with 76.1 years for men, according to the latest statistics gathered by the CDC.

 Death rates were highest for heart disease, cancer, stroke, respiratory diseases, diabetes, Alzheimer's disease and unintentional injuries, such as road accidents.

 Fact Or Fiction?
 Discrimination Against Women Is NOT OK!

 Fact.
 Although huge strides have been made in America against the discrimination of women, it still exists.
 Worldwide it remains a very real problem, too.